-Northwestern Mutual North Office Building Modernization Project
+Northwestern Mutual North Office Building Redevelopment

-An overview of Tax Incremental Financing for Northwestern Mutual's North Office Building Modernization Project
+An overview of proposed Tax Incremental Financing for Northwestern Mutual's North Office Building Redevelopment

-The City of Milwaukee has approved use of Tax Incremental Financing (TIF) to support Northwestern Mutual's anticipated \$500 million investment in downtown Milwaukee.
-This mechanism enables Northwestern Mutual to partner with the City to redevelop its current downtown site and means thousands of jobs and additional tax base, at no cost to local taxpayers.
+The City of Milwaukee is considering use of Tax Incremental Financing (TIF) to support Northwestern Mutual's anticipated \$500 million investment in downtown Milwaukee.
+This mechanism enables Northwestern Mutual to justify the exceptional costs of redeveloping its current downtown site and means thousands of jobs and additional tax base, at no cost to local taxpayers.